Blue Mountains & Australian Wildlife Tour

 - Minimum Passengers: 2 | Maximum Passengers: 50.

-- Cancellation Policy: No refund for bookings cancelled 24 hours or less prior to travel or in the event of a no-show.
-A fee of 50% of tour cost will be charged for bookings cancelled within 14-1 days prior to travel.
+- *Cancellation Policy: Free cancellations for bookings cancelled with the operator before 14 days of your chosen activity date.
+No refund for bookings cancelled 24 hours or less prior to travel or in the event of a no-show.
+A fee of 50% of the tour cost will be charged for bookings cancelled within 14-1 days prior to travel.

 Frequently Asked Questions for Blue Mountains & Australian Wildlife Tour